alexsyeo/bulletprep/_pages/privacy.md

 If you have any questions about this Privacy Policy, please contact us at **alexsyeo@gmail.com**.

 <br>
-Thank you for using Scripture Connect!
+Thank you for choosing BulletPrep!
 <br>
 <br>
 <br>